- the -

 In recognition of his services to the Institution in 1943 William was awarded the highest honour by the Institution of its Gold Medal which was presented to him by IHVE President Dr Oscar Faber in 1945 at the annual meeting and luncheon.
 He was keenly interested in education and training at both national and local levels, and a William Nelson Haden fund was created by the Institution to provide scholarships to students training in the H&V industry.

-member of the local community and involved with
+was also an active member of the local community

 The opening took place on the 22nd July and the first band to perform that evening was the band of HM Royal Artillery Portsmouth.
 At that time it was said to be one of the finest bandstands in the West Country.